ksylvan/sails-skeleton/README.md

     Then continue using commands in the container.

-Now, continue with running /tmp/setup as instructed, and then run:
+Now, continue with running /tmp/setup as instructed, and then run "nodemon app.js":

+    # /tmp/setup
+    Running in the conatiner as root
+    Adding group `ksylvan' (GID 1000) ...
+    Done.
+    [...]

     $ nodemon app.js

 Now, on your host, you can use your editor of choice (e.g. https://atom.io/) and change the sources,